 “You insulted, ignored and humiliated me.
 But I won,” he spat at reporters during a press conference in Athens after the election results were announced.
 “I came, I saw, I conquered.
 Now, all foreigners out of my country!
-The hour of fear has come for the traitors of the fatherland."
+The hour of fear has come for the traitors of the fatherland."it

 Golden Dawn rejects the “neo-Nazi” label, but its rhetoric, symbols and history are, for many analysts, cause for concern.

 While the party has adopted an ancient Greek symbol as its emblem, its likeness to the Nazi swastika is striking.
 As for the open palm salute used by its members, it leaves no doubt as to who the party draws inspiration from.

 Golden Dawn’s official website sells copies of Adolf Hitler’s manifesto “Mein Kampf” and other Nazi literature, as well as dozens of books that defend white supremacy, including the controversial 1978 novel “The Turner Diaries” by William Luther Pierce, an American white supremacist.

 “I rarely use the term neo-Nazi because it is often incorrectly used to describe far-right parties,” said Jean-Yves Camus, a French researcher and expert on European far-right groups.
 “But in the case of Golden Dawn, the term fits.”

 In little more than 30 years, Michaloliakos has carried Golden Dawn from prison to the halls of Parliament.